Snehakachhap/E-Commerce_Analytics/README.md

-# E-Commerce_Analytics
-E-Commerce Analytics: Business Performance &amp; Customer Insights
+# E-Commerce Analytics: Business Performance &amp; Customer InsightsE-Commerce_Analytics

 An end-to-end **E-Commerce Analytics project** that transforms raw transactional and clickstream data into a structured, decision-oriented business intelligence solution using **Excel, Python, and Power BI**.